-Tourism in GermanyGermany recorded a total of 40 m tourists in 2019, ranking 14th in the world in absolute terms.
+Tourism in GermanyGermany recorded a total of twelve million tourists in 2020, ranking 20th in the world in absolute terms.

-Germany generated around 58.20 bn US Dollar in the tourism sector alone.
-This corresponds to 1.5 percent of its the gross domestic product and approximately 30 percent of all international tourism receipts in Western Europe.
+In 2019, Germany generated around 58.37 billion US dollars in the tourism sector alone.
+This corresponds to 1.4 percent of its the gross domestic product and approximately 27 percent of all international tourism receipts in Western Europe.

 A global comparison can be found here › International tourism